Step-by-Step Unmasking for Parameter-Efficient Fine-tuning of Large Language Models: Abstract

 \section{Abstract}

 Fine-tuning large language models (LLMs) on downstream tasks requires substantial computational resources.
-A class of parameter-efficient fine-tuning (PEFT) aims to mitigate these computational challenges by selectively fine-tuning only a small fraction of the model parameters.
-Although computationally efficient, these techniques often fail to match the performance of fully fine-tuned models, primarily due to inherent biases introduced during parameter selection.
-Traditional selective PEFT techniques use a fixed set of parameters based on a predefined budget (a process also known as \textit{unmasking}), failing to capture parameter importance dynamically and often ending up exceeding the budget.
-We introduce \sparseft, a novel selective PEFT method that calculates parameter importance continually and dynamically unmasks parameters by balancing exploration and exploitation in parameter selection.
-Our empirical study on 15 tasks spanning natural language understanding and generative tasks demonstrates the effectiveness of our method compared to fixed-masking-based PEFT techniques.
-We analytically show that \sparseft reduces the number of gradient updates by a factor of two, enhancing computational efficiency. \sparseft\ is robust to random initialization of neurons and, therefore, can be seamlessly integrated into existing additive and reparametrization-based PEFT modules such as adapters and LoRA for dynamic sparsification.\footnote{Code is available at \url{https://github.com/Aradhye2002/selective-peft-toolkit}}
+Selective PEFT, a class of parameter-efficient fine-tuning (PEFT) methodologies, aims to mitigate these computational challenges by selectively fine-tuning only a small fraction of the model parameters.
+Although parameter-efficient, these techniques often fail to match the performance of fully fine-tuned models, primarily due to inherent biases introduced during parameter selection.
+Traditional selective PEFT techniques use a fixed set of parameters selected using different importance heuristics, failing to capture parameter importance dynamically and often leading to suboptimal performance.
+We introduce \sparseft, a novel selective PEFT method that calculates parameter importance continually, and dynamically unmasks parameters by balancing exploration and exploitation in parameter selection.
+Our empirical study on 16 tasks spanning natural language understanding, mathematical reasoning and summarization demonstrates the effectiveness of our method compared to fixed-masking selective PEFT techniques.
+We analytically show that \sparseft reduces the number of gradient updates by a factor of two, enhancing computational efficiency.
+Since \sparseft\ is robust to random initialization of neurons and operates directly on the optimization process, it is highly flexible and can be integrated with existing additive and reparametrization-based PEFT techniques such as adapters and LoRA respectively.\footnote{Code is available at \url{https://github.com/Aradhye2002/selective-peft-toolkit}}